MichaelABryant/heart-disease-prediction/README.md

 ### Model Performance

 For this application it's important to minimize false negatives (i.e., people who have heart disease but were predicted not to), but also be better than just random guessing that everyone has heart disease.
-For this reason, the most important metrics were recall and accuracy, but I also looked at AUC (ROC).
+For this reason, the most important metrics were recall and accuracy.
 The best model was:
 <br/><br/>
 **LogisticRegression**
 * Recall/Sensitivity: 0.90
 * Accuracy: 0.88
-* AUC (ROC): 0.94

 The SVC model scored better in recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82) which is below the doctor diagnosis threshold.